capactio/capact/docs/proposal/20201207-workflow-rendering.md

 To reference the Interface, which has to be called, the following extensions to the Argo workflow is proposed:

-- `.spec.action.args.workflow.entrypoint.templates[].steps[][].voltron-action` - defines the Interface to be called.
+- `.spec.action.args.workflow.entrypoint.templates[].steps[][].capact-action` - defines the Interface to be called.
 It must be a reference to a method imported in `.spec.imports`.
 If this is set, the Content Creator does not have to provide a `template` field in this step.

 ```yaml
 kind: Implementation